Artificial-Sweetener/TorchLanc/readme.md

 TorchLanc itself does not depend on Pillow.
 The benchmark script does, along with a couple of helpers.

-To run the tests, install:
+To run the benchmark, install:
 - Pillow (for the CPU comparison)
 - torchvision (to load and save images)
 - (Optional) py-cpuinfo (to print prettier CPU info)